 ABS is a thermoplastic polymer; that means that just like PLA, it can be melted and crystallized multiple times without degrading too much.
 ABS, however, melts at a higher temperature than PLA.
 Higher melting temperature gives ABS great thermal resistance; your prints won’t show signs of deformation up to 98°C.

 ABS includes high wear-resistance synthetic rubber, which makes it very strong and impact resistant.
-And last but not least, it’s soluble in acetone!
-This makes it really easy to not only connect multiple parts together but also allows you to mooth prints with acetone vapors.
+And, last but not least, it’s soluble in acetone!
+This makes it really easy not only to connect multiple ABS-printed parts together but also allows you to smoothen prints with acetone vapors.
 You still have to be careful when handling acetone, but it’s not anywhere near as dangerous as for example PLA solvents.